open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 There SHOULD be a message printed in the SDK's log to indicate to the user that an attribute was discarded due to such a limit.
-To prevent excessive logging, the message should be printed at most once per `LogRecord` (i.e., not per discarded attribute.)
+To prevent excessive logging, the message should not be printed once per `LogRecord` or per discarded attribute.

 ## LogRecordProcessor